mdrijoanmaruf/Course-Filter-Extenstion-AIUB/README.md

 - Some enhancements rely on exact portal CSS classes and structure
 - `build:popup` / `watch:popup` scripts are stale without their config file
 - Type usage is mostly JSX/JavaScript; only limited TSX usage in the profile module
+- Unlocked course will work only for AIUB CSE student for now

 ---